 The sixth and final season of FX Network's "The Americans" was produced in 4K UHD and HDR.

-The final season of the 1980s-set Cold War drama The Americans is now on DVD, following its run on the FX Network earlier in the year.
+The final season of the 1980s-set Cold War drama The Americans is now on DVD, following its run on the FX Network.
 Wrapping up the story of deep-cover Soviet agents posing as American citizens, the series was colour graded in 4K Ultra HD and HDR on a FilmLight Baselight system.

 Starring Keri Russell and Matthew Rhys as Elizabeth and Philip Jennings - who were actually KGB officers deep undercover in the suburbs of Washington DC - The Americans was set in the 80s, starting just after Ronald Reagan came to power in 1981 and concluding six years later, when the US president signed a historic arms limitation treaty with his Russian counterpart, Mikhail Gorbachev.